OussOuss/OussOuss/README.md

 # Tahiri's Family
-# An application thar show every detail's member of the Tahiri Family.
+# An application that shows every detail's member of the Tahiri Family.
-# Technogies Used : AngularJs 2 + HTML 5
+# Technogy Used : AngularJs 2 + HTML 5